LeLaR: The First In-Orbit Demonstration of an AI-Based Satellite Attitude Controller: Methodology

-Since InnoCube lacks highly accurate absolute determination sensors (e.g., star-trackers) and the accuracy of the sensor fusion utilizing magnetometer and sun-sensor measurements currently does not produce accurate continuous determination-solutions, the in-orbit data relies on gyro measurements only.
-This also has the advantage, that the evaluation of control accuracy will only be affected by the accuracy of the gyro integration.
-Since the current analysis focuses on relative control performance only and control maneuvers are conducted in a relatively short time period, absolute attitude knowledge is not necessary for this evaluation.
+Since InnoCube lacks highly accurate absolute determination sensors (e.g., star-trackers) and the accuracy of the sensor fusion utilizing magnetometer and sun-sensor measurements currently does not produce accurate continuous determination-solutions, the in-orbit data rely on gyro measurements only.
+This has the advantage, that the evaluation of control accuracy will only be affected by the accuracy of the gyro integration.
+Since the analyses of this work focus on relative control performance only, absolute attitude knowledge is not strictly required for this evaluation.
+As described in Section~\ref{sec:results}, prior to executing maneuvers, the initial quaternion for a maneuver is set to a specific quaternion, which indicates a deviation from the goal attitude, being the identity quaternion $(1, 0, 0, 0)$ in all cases.
+The maneuver is then executed in the respective inertial frame as set by the initial quaternion, which has no absolute orientation information.
+The relative error trajectory is invariant to the choice of the initial quaternion.

-The sensor calibration had been done in two stages: Laboratory data had been collected prior to launch and used to calibrate gyro and magnetometer data.
-The gyro bias had been calibrated in-orbit using the method described in Section~\ref{sec:calibration} to further increase accuracy.
-The magnetometer hard- and soft-iron compensation had also been recalculated using in-orbit data.

-InnoCube uses two actuator types for controlling attitude: reaction wheels and ferrite-core magnetorquers.
-Both actuators are placed in an orthogonal configuration aligned with the principle axes of the satellite.
-Reaction wheels are used for changing the attitude while the magnetorquers are used for wheel momentum management and detumbling during and after a maneuver.
-The used RWs offer a maximum torque of 2 mNm per axis and a total maximum angular momentum of 30 mNms per axis.
-Details on the reaction wheel behaviour in-orbit will be discussed in Section~\ref{sec:rw_behaviour}.
-The ferrite-core MTs allow for a maximum commandable dipole moment of approximately $\pm$0.35~$Am^2$ in all axes.
-The InnoCube ADCS specifications can be found in Table~\ref{tab:adcs_specs}.
+Attitude control on InnoCube is achieved using the three RWs and MTs, arranged orthogonally along the satellite principal axes.
+The RWs provide the main attitude control, while the MTs are used for wheel momentum management and detumbling during and after maneuvers.
+The RWs offer a maximum torque of 2~\text{mN}$\cdot$\text{m} and a maximum angular momentum of 30~\text{mN}$\cdot$\text{m}$\cdot$\text{s} per axis.
+The in-orbit RW behavior is discussed in Section \ref{sec:rw_behaviour}.
+The MTs support a maximum commandable dipole moment of approximately $\pm$0.35~\text{A}$\cdot$\text{m}$^2$ along each axis.
+A summary of the ADCS specifications is presented in Table \ref{tab:adcs_specs}.